-The winter season is known for its snowy weather, sparse landscape, and the busy holiday season.
-Some people find the season to be pleasantly crisp and peaceful, while others might feel a bit glum and chilled.
+The winter season is known for its snowy weather, sparse landscape, and the busy holidays.
+Some people find it to be pleasantly crisp and peaceful, while others might feel a bit glum and chilled.
 The good news is that we have found the best tea for winter to warm up, heal up, and cheer up this season.

 Ginger Root Tea

 The best tea for winter might be a hibiscus blend.
 Dark red hibiscus blossoms brew up into rich magenta tea with a sweet-sour fruity tang.
 Brewed warm, hibiscus tea has bright citrus and red-berry notes like a cranberry Christmas punch, or warm mulled wine.
-Check out the Happy Hour hibiscus herbal blend or cranberry/hibiscus combination in the Holiday Embrace herbal chai to try the flavors for yourself.
-If hot hibiscus tea isn’t your thing, there are lots of delicious ways to brew iced hibiscus tea instead, like in a batch of sangria.
+Check out the Happy Hour hibiscus herbal blend or cranberry/hibiscus combination in the seasonal Holiday Embrace herbal chai to try the flavors for yourself.

 Whether you’re feeling under the weather or just need an emotional pick-me-up, a hot toddy can be a great way to bring some comfort and warmth.
 Traditionally brewed with something hot (tea, infusion, or water), a choice of alcohol, and mulling spices, the combinations of flavors are almost endless.
-Get a crash course in making a hot toddy here.
 If you don’t drink alcohol, you can still brew up a special cup of spiced tea with a loose leaf tea of your choosing, a dash of lemon juice, honey, and mulling spices, served hot and strong.

-I prefer to make a hot toddy with a tea that has some citrus and spice already mixed in the loose leaf, like the spicy, orange Comfort Blend or sweet and spicy Rainy Day Puerh.
-To bring the sweet holiday citrus and spice flavor to the forefront, you can even serve the tea with a slice of juicy orange and a whole cinnamon stick.
+I prefer to make a hot toddy with a tea that has some citrus and spice already mixed in the loose leaf, like the spicy, orange Comfort Blend, the sweet and spicy Rainy Day Puerh, or the aptly-named Vanilla Toddy black tea.
+To bring that sweet citrus and spice flavor to the forefront, you can even serve the tea with a slice of juicy orange and a whole cinnamon stick.

 What are soup teas?
 Sometimes called sipping broth, these are savory blends of herbs and spices that you brew like a cup of tea.
 Whether in a teabag or like loose leaf, you’re just a cup of hot water away from warm, spicy flavor.
 Busy people who are on their feet all day for work have recommended this beverage/snack hybrid for those days when you can’t get more than one hand free for lunch.
 If you can’t find any soup teas at a store near you, give these warm winter soups a try in the meantime.